dev-basitali/photo-filter-app/pro_image_editor-stable/README.md

     MaterialPageRoute(
       builder: (context) => ProImageEditor.network(
         'https://picsum.photos/id/237/2000',
-        callbacks: ProImageEditorCallbacks(
-          onImageEditingComplete: (Uint8List bytes) async {
+        onImageEditingComplete: (byte) async {
           /*
-              Your code to handle the edited image.
-Upload it to your server as an example.
+            `Your code for handling the edited image.
+Upload it to your server as an example.`

-              You can choose to use await, so that the loading-dialog remains visible until your code is ready, or no async, so that the loading-dialog closes immediately.
+            You can choose whether you want to use await, so that the loading-dialog remains visible until your code is also ready, or without async, so that the loading-dialog closes immediately.
-              By default, the bytes are in `jpg` format.
           */
           Navigator.pop(context);
         },
-        ),
       ),
     ),
   );